ivrToolkit/ivrToolkit/README.md

 ivrToolkit
 ==========

 An IVR toolkit library for dotNet developers wanting to write telephony applications.
-Plugins include a Dialogic driver and a windows sound card driver.
+Plugins include a SipSorcery plugin, a Dialogic SIP plugin and a Dialogic analog board plugin.

 https://www.ivrToolkit.com